NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ---

 ### Issue 4 (ID 75c9f56)
+**_Note_**: This bug was found after the commit.

 On certain resolutions the background on the menu page was scaling when the menu was expanded and returning to its normal size once closed.

-**_Note_**: This bug was found after the commit.
 ### Fix (ID a15c09a)
 This was fixed by applying the `background-attachment: fixed` to menu background in CSS.
 It was tested locally and once deployed with no further issues seen.

 ---

 ### Issue 5 (ID 75c9f56)
-Any logged in user can edit/delete another user's bookings directly via URL access without authentication resulting in a access/security issue.

  **_Note_**: This bug was found after the commit.

+Any logged in user can edit/delete another user's bookings directly via URL access without authentication and authorisation.

   - Reproduced by:
     - Logging in as User A